Last Minute Questions:

 Bring spare batteries for your transceivers. etc.

-We have a generator which we will run as necessary in the evenings.
+Mount Carlyle is mostly Solar powered, but we have a generator which we will run as necessary in the evenings.

 In the name of conservation we try to organize as much charging as possible at one time.